AlejandroUPC/pisos_scrapper/README.md

 * Please in order to avoid saturating the server set the flags to wait between request and a reasonable value in the configuration files.

-* The graph functions are mainly thought to work with datasets that contain all of the zones (used * as area).
+* The graph functions are thought to work with datasets that contain all of the zones (used * as area).